Future Homes Standard: how tradespeople can prepare

 Do I need new certifications to comply with the Future Homes Standard?

-Yes, certain trades will require new certifications, such as MCS certification for heat pump installers and TrustMark accreditation for insulators, window fitters, and roofers.
+Indeed, certain trades will require new certifications.
+For example, MCS certification is necessary for heat pump installers, while TrustMark accreditation is essential for insulators, window fitters, and roofers.
+Ensuring you have the correct qualifications is crucial for complying with the new regulations and maintaining customer trust.

 How can I adjust my pricing to reflect the new standards?